 Then, in 2006, I founded Golden Robot Army.
 That band was active primarily until 2010, although we made a few sporadic appearances afterwards.
 We played all over the Pacific Northwest, and even a short tour of Japan!
 We made a movie about it, you can watch it for free here.
-We released an EP ‘Like Lightning’ in 2007, an acoustic EP ‘The SPU Sessions’ in 2008, an album ‘You Will Be Safe’ in 2009, and a Japan-only 3-song EP in 2010.
+We released an EP ‘Like Lightning’ in 2007, an acoustic EP ‘The SPU Sessions’ in 2008, an album ‘You Will Be Safe’ in 2009, and a Japan-only 3-song EP (good luck finding one of those!) in 2010.

 In 2011 I was playing in the Benjamin Doerr Band and accidentally helped found St Paul de Vence; I helped develop and played on the self titled debut album, which was picked up by KEXP and enjoyed a nice window of popularity for that year, including daily airplay, sold out Triple Door shows, and a main-stage slot at Bumbershoot.
 I parted amicably with the band in 2013 before their second album to focus on my own music and the impending birth of my son.

 Now, I have a new project!
 The Portsiders is a group I founded with some old friends to play a mix of American music we like to call ‘Cascadiana’ (get it? like ‘americana’ but with a PNW feel!).
-We incubated very slowly so that we could come out with a bang; we have already put out our first EP, ‘ALBATROSS’ and it is already available at our website for free download, on iTunes, Spotify and even on Pandora!
-We debuted at the Sunset Tavern this September and will have a few more shows upcoming, so check our website or Twitter for more information!
+We incubated very slowly, and put out our first EP, ‘ALBATROSS’ in 2017, before my twin daughters were born.